-The MHSP issued Resolution 2906 in 2007, which establishes national standards for pesticide Maximum Residue Limits (MRLs).
-The list of admitted pesticides can be found on INVIMA's web site (www.invima.gov.co) under "Normatividad/Alimentos/Resoluciones."
-Maximum Residue Limits for veterinary drugs are listed in Resolution 1382 of 2013, which follows the Codex Alimentarius CAC/LMR 2-2012.
-When there is no Codex MRL information for a specific product (either imported or domestically produced) or there are serious doubts about its pesticide content, a sample is taken and analyzed by ICA.
-The interested party, either the producer, manufacturer or importer, must pay laboratory testing fees.
+MHSP issued Resolution 2906 in 2007, which establishes national standards for pesticide Maximum Residue Limits (MRLs).
+MRLs for veterinary drugs are listed in Resolution 1382 of 2013, which follows the Codex Alimentarius CAC/LMR 2-2012.
+When there is no Codex MRL information for a specific product (either imported or domestically produced) or there are serious doubts about its pesticide content, ICA takes and analyzes a sample.
+The interested party, either the producer, manufacturer, or importer, must pay laboratory testing fees.

-Resolution 2155 of 2012 established the following maximum residue levels of contaminants in canned vegetables assessing milligrams per kilogram of the final product:
+Resolution 2155 of 2012 established the following MRLs of contaminants in canned vegetables assessing milligrams per kilogram of the final product: